laravel/cashier-stripe/.github/CONTRIBUTING.md

     <env name="STRIPE_SECRET" value="Your Stripe Testing Secret Key"/>

-**Make sure to use your testing secret key and never your production secret key.** Please note that due to the fact that actual API requests against Stripe are being made, these tests take a few minutes to run.
+**Make sure to use your "testing" secret key and not your production secret key.** Please note that due to the fact that actual API requests against Stripe are being made, these tests take a few minutes to run.